The Importance Of Slack Connect For Intercompany Collaboration

 The new experience will be exactly like using shared channels.
 The interface and experience remain the same as using Slack for internal use.

 The only difference?
-Up to 20 different organizations will be part of your shared channel.
-This number will change to 250 different organizations in 2022.
+Up to 20 different organizations could be part of traditional shared channels.
+This number changed to 250 different organizations in 2022.